Implications of inertial subrange scaling for stably stratified mixing: Concluding remarks

 \section{Concluding remarks}

-Inspired by increasing evidence that high dynamic-range stratified turbulence exhibits scales which exhibit scale-similarity as proposed by \citet{kolmogorov41,oboukhov49,corrsin51}, we have considered the formal adaptation of a passive-scalar mixing model \citep{beguier78} to stratified active scalar mixing.
+Inspired by increasing evidence that high dynamic-range stratified turbulence exhibits scale-similarity as proposed by \citet{kolmogorov41,oboukhov49,corrsin51}, we have considered the formal adaptation of a passive-scalar mixing model \citep{beguier78} to stratified scalar mixing.
 By deriving the model from scaling theories, we demonstrate how model parameters have explicit functional dependence and are Reynolds number independent, at sufficiently high Reynolds number.
-In order to verify our hypothesis, we have employed a model flow which equilibrates such that the effects of decreasing dissipation scales, here parametrised by $\Res$, may be investigated independently of other flow parameters.
+In order to verify our hypothesis, we have employed a model flow (i.e. S-HSST) which equilibrates such that the effects of decreasing dissipation scales, here parameterised by increasing shear Reynolds number $\Res$ (as defined in (\ref{eq:res})), may be investigated independently of other flow parameters.

-By analysing solutions to SHSST via direct numerical simulation, we have shown that the outer length scales of turbulence and the active scalar become parametrically coupled such that the relationship between energetics and dissipation rates is predicted by the scaling theories of Kolmogorov and Oboukhov-Corrsin similarity.
-Therefore, the fundamental parameter associated with this relationship, $\Pi$, is the ratio of the Oboukhov-Corrsin constant and Kolmgorov constant, at sufficiently high \Res, and should be considered universal to the extent that its constitutive constants are.
+By direct numerical simulations of S-HSST, we have shown that the outer length scales of turbulence and the active scalar become parametrically coupled such that the relationship between energetics and dissipation rates is predicted by the scaling theories of Kolmogorov and Obukhov-Corrsin similarity.
+Therefore, the fundamental parameter associated with this relationship, $\Pi$, as defined in (\ref{eq:beg}), is the ratio (\ref{eq:pi_est}) of the Obukhov-Corrsin constant $\beta$ and the Kolmogorov constant $C$, at sufficiently high $\Res$, and should be considered universal to the extent that its constitutive constants are.
+As detailed in the context of various mixing models in \s 2.2, robust characterisations of $\Pi$ have strong implications on the calibration of a number of turbulence and mixing models.

+This universality has profound, but still not fully-explained, implications for the turbulent flux coefficient $\Gamma$ of such steady stratified and sheared turbulence.
+From the expression \eqref{eq:gammachidef1}, $\Gamma$ tending to a universal asymptotic value can now be understood as being due to $\Pi$ tending to a constant, which follows from the scaling theory and similarity arguments presented here, that in turn rely upon classical, and relatively well-established turbulence modelling approaches.
+Therefore, to `understand' physically and theoretically why the empirical modeling of \cite{osborn72} and \cite{osborn80} works so well (with $\Gamma \sim 0.2$), the remaining interesting open question to address is why the ratio of energies $R_{PK}=E_p/E_k \simeq 0.08$ for $Re_s \gtrapprox 50$, as shown in figure \ref{fig:energy}.

 The parameter $\Pi$ may be stated exactly as a function of $N_\ast, \S , \Ri$.
 However, we demonstrate that it may be effectively reduced to a function of $\Fr$ at high Reynolds number, or a function of $\Fr$ and $\Res$ at low Reynolds numbers for the flows considered here.
 The transition of the high- and low-Reynolds number regimes is observed approximately at $\Res\approx40$, or $\Reb\approx300$ at stationary Richardson number, for unity Prandtl numbers.
 We demonstrate that large scale characteristics of the active scalar, as parameterised by $N_\ast$, exhibit significant dependence on the Reynolds number for $\Res \lessapprox 40$.
 The correlation between the transition point, in Reynolds number space, of the parameter $\Pi$ and $N_\ast$ supports the underlying assumptions of the proposed model.